suarez96/PCA-Deep-Dive/README.md

 I am aware there are still a few inconsistencies in notation.
 The aim of this weekend project was to provide a straightforward example of a PCA use case, and to see how far we could get in a single weekend.
 Markdown has been cleaned up, but no code changes have been made since Sunday, March 5th.

-For full notebook interactivity and better formatted markdown: https://nbviewer.org/github/suarez96/PCA-Deep-Dive/blob/main/derivation_notebook.ipynb
+UPDATE August 25th: [ChirPCA INTERACTIVE NOTEBOOK](https://nbviewer.org/github/suarez96/PCA-Deep-Dive/blob/main/ChirPCA/ChirPCA.ipynb) with much more interesting BirdCLEF data.

+[INTERACTIVE DERIVATION NOTEBOOK](https://nbviewer.org/github/suarez96/PCA-Deep-Dive/blob/main/derivation_notebook.ipynb) (with better formatted markdown)

 The goal of principal component anaylsis (PCA) is to take a set of data in $D$-dimensional space, and compress it into as few dimensions as possible while still retaining the maximum amount of information.
 The reduced dimensions attempt to maximize retained information, measured as explained variance, through linear combinations of the original features.
 Successful applications of PCA allow us to greatly reduce the problem space, in particular for data with many superfluous dimensions where most of the variation can be explained through a few orthogonal linear combinations of features.

 Through PCA we are creating a matrix that will project our original data $x$ onto a $k$-dimensional subspace where (ideally) our data's important characteristics still remain.
-Our projection matrix $U_a$ will be defined by the $k$-leftmost columns of the matrix $U$ (more detail below). $k$ is our number of selected principal components.
+Our projection matrix $\mathbf{U}_a$ will be defined by the $k$-leftmost columns of the matrix $\mathbf{U}$ (more detail below). $k$ is our number of selected principal components.
 This process is analogous to lossy compression, where the projection onto a lower-dimensional subspace will provide significant computational benefit or allow for simpler modeling, but we will be unable to fully recover the original data after decompression.
 The limiting case is that when we use all the available dimensions, decompressing will fully recover the original data, but no dimensioniality reduction will have been accomplished.

 ## Computation of PCA and Inverse PCA